meotch/interview-coding-tasks/debug_assignment/README.md

 # License
 As with all content and code included in this repository, it is licensed under CC-BY (content) and the MIT license found in the root of this repository.
+The New General Service List is licensed under [Creative Commons](http://creativecommons.org/licenses/by-sa/4.0/)